elastic/apm-agent-rum-js/README.md

 **Warning: This project is currently in alpha.
 Use it at your own risk.**

+Note: Currently only compatible with master branch of [apm-server](https://github.com/elastic/apm-server).

 This is the official JavaScript agent for Frontend applications.

 ## Quick start